 Will i receive written progress reports?

-Updated treatment plans and progress reports are written every six months, or earlier should goals be met or need to be revised, to give families detailed information about progress in therapy.
+Updated treatment plans and progress reports are written every six months or earlier should goals be met or need to be revised.
+We do this to provide families detailed information about progress in therapy.
 We send copies of these reports to primary care physicians and pediatricians to keep them up to date on progress as well.

 Do you have a waiting list?